 Completed applications are due by April 1st.
 Applications received after April 1st may be considered on a space-available basis.
 A personal interview is a required component of the application process.

 Applicants who would like to take advantage of the concurrent master's program at the Midwifery Institute at Philadelphia University must indicate that intent on the Baystate Midwifery Education Program application and be accepted by both institutions.
-Please contact Barbara Graves, CNM, Midwifery Education Program Director for further information.
+Please contact Sukey Krause, CNM, Midwifery Education Program Director for further information.

 - Current Massachusetts RN license.